-Armenian Autism Outreach Project Inc. is a non-profit, all-volunteer organization of professionals and parents formed in 2006.
-AAOP’s goal is to raise awareness about autism in the Armenian-American community in Greater Los Angeles by informing parents, teachers & administrators about what autism is & how it is diagnosed, best practices in autism education & treatment, and resource guide built by our families.
+AAOP’s goal is to raise awareness about autism in the Armenian-American community in Greater Los Angeles and assist Armenian families in communities throughout California and the US.
+This would be done by informing parents, teachers, and administrators about what autism is & how it is diagnosed, best practices in autism education & treatment, and facilitating the sharing of resources between our families.

-AAOP Mission
+Mission

 Our mission is to support the efforts of individuals and families affected by Autism Spectrum Disorder (ASD); to empower them in self-advocacy by way of education, camaraderie and support; and to educate the Armenian Community for a full and meaningful integration of all individuals.

-AAOP Vision
+Vision

 Our vision is for an Armenian Community where those members affected by developmental disabilities, particularly those with Autism Spectrum Disorder (ASD), are equal participants in the daily life of the community at large.